jhackett1/utopia/content/events/practicalities-of-being-the-most-inclusive-employer-by-2020.markdown

   Bernadette was made a Companion of the Order of the Bath (CB) in 2010.

-  Biography - Jacqui Gavin, Culture & Inclusion Manager, Cabinet Office
+  Jacqui Gavin, Culture & Inclusion Manager, Cabinet Office

   Jacqui joined the Civil Service in July 2009 where she joined the Department for Work & Pensions working out of Warrington Pension Centre after a long term